System Design Space

 canonical timeline

-How command bundles are written and how results/state are read and synchronized under extreme latency.
+How command bundles are written and how results and state updates return under extreme latency.

 Command Bundle